Jayandhan03/Travel-Agent/Readme.md

 ```

 1.  **User Input**: The user provides trip details through the Streamlit interface.
 2.  **Supervisor Agent**: This is the "team lead."
-It maintains the current state of the plan (what information has been gathered, what is missing) and decides which agent to call next.
+It maintains the current state of the plan and decides which agent to call next.
-3.  **Specialist Agents**: Each worker agent has a specific tool and responsibility:
+3.  **Specialist Agents**: Each worker agent has a specific tool and responsibility (e.g., finding flights, checking the weather).
-    -   `research_node`: Uses Google Search to find visa information.
-    -   `flight_node`: Uses the SerpApi Flight Search tool.
-    -   `hotel_node`: Uses the SerpApi Hotel Search tool.
-    -   And so on for weather and activities.
 4.  **Stateful Execution**: After each agent completes its task, it updates the shared state, and control returns to the supervisor.
-5.  **Itinerary Agent**: Once the supervisor determines that all necessary information has been collected, it calls the final agent.
-This agent reviews all the gathered data (flights, hotels, weather, etc.) and uses its LLM capabilities to write a cohesive, day-by-day itinerary.
+5.  **Itinerary Agent**: Once all necessary information is collected, this final agent reviews all the data and writes a cohesive, day-by-day itinerary.
 6.  **Final Output**: The formatted itinerary is passed back to the Streamlit UI for the user to see.

 ---